Warren & Migliaccio, L.L.P.

 • Whether the couple has any children.
 When there are no children, each spouse can go their separate way.
 If there are children, then needs of the children will be of high concern.

 • Some practical issues – such as the ability to divide assets.
-For example, a home can’t normally be divided into two parts.
+For example, a pet can’t normally be divided into two parts.
+Neither can a home.
 One spouse may then trade off the right to the house by giving up some other property.

 • The debts of the spouses – such as mortgages, college loans and credit card debt.